nigelpoh/Digital-Trail-App/README.md

 # Digital Trails App Repository

 The **Digital Trails** project was created for the 1D Project of 50.001 Information Systems & Programming (SUTD 2023 Spring Term).
 This repository contains the implementation for the Android app component of the project.

+To view the report for the Digital Trails Project, please see [REPORT.md](./REPORT.md).